spatialthoughts/qgis-tutorials/source/docs/introduction.rst

 QGIS can jump into any section.

-If you are an educator, see :doc:`teach_qgis` for resources and examples of using these tutorials to teach GIS curriculam.
+If you are an educator, see :doc:`teach_qgis` for resources and examples of using these tutorials to teach GIS curriculum.

 You can also check out :doc:`learning_resources` for other materials to help you learn QGIS.